How can I contribute?

 - Open the workflows (opens new window) page.

 - Click on the + Share New Workflow button.

-- In n8n, select all the nodes in your workflow (Ctrl + A) and copy them (Ctrl + C).
+- In your n8n instance, select all the nodes in your workflow (Ctrl + A or Cmd + A) and copy them (Ctrl + C or Cmd + C).

-- Delete the existing code in the Workflow Code field and paste your workflow in it (Ctrl + V).
+- Back on the workflows page, delete the existing code in the Workflow Code field and paste your workflow in it (Ctrl + V or Cmd + V).

 - Click on the Publish Workflow to Share button to share your workflow.

 See the above steps in action in this video:

 There are different ways in which you can contribute to the n8n code base:

 - Fix issues (opens new window) reported on GitHub.
 The CONTRIBUTING guide (opens new window) will help you get your development environment ready in minutes.

 - Add additional functionality to an existing third party integration.

 - Create an integration for a third party service.
 Check out this guide on how to create a node.